StefanBaicu/StefanBaicu/README.md

 ---
 I'm 21yo.

-Student in the fourth year at the Faculty of Engineering,from POLITEHNICA University of Bucharest, studying Electronics and Telecommunication.
+Student in the fourth year at the Faculty of Engineering, from POLITEHNICA University of Bucharest, studying Electronics and Telecommunication.

 Innovative tech mind, fast learner.
-Capable of working new technology and software solutions.
+Capable of working with new technology and software solutions.
 Valuable team member who has experience developing solutions.

 <h3 align="left">Connect with me:</h3>